PG in UK After MBBS in India 2024

 Why study PG in the UK after MBBS in India?

 After completing an undergraduate program, one pursues a postgraduate degree, commonly known as a master’s.
 A postgraduate degree offers specific skills and knowledge in that field or subject matter, whereas an undergraduate degree gives students foundational knowledge of their subject.
 So, if you want to advance your career, pursuing a PG in medicine in the UK would be wise after earning your MBBS in India.
-It has various career opportunities in the field of Clinical Doctor of Medicine in the UK and Surgery in the UK.
+It has various career opportunities in the UK, such as clinical doctor of medicine and surgery.

 Reasons to study PG in the UK after MBBS in India